-Learners are expected to be familiar with the Key Stage 3 Computing curriculum as well as having strong Mathematical skills.
+Skills needed to study this subject: Learners are expected to be familiar with the Key Stage 3 Computing curriculum as well as having strong Mathematical skills.

-Possible Careers + Future Study:
+Possible Careers + Future Study: GCSE Computer Science lays the foundation for studying the subject at A Level and beyond.

-These skills will be the best preparation for learners who want to go on to study Computer Science A Level and beyond.
-It is also a useful first step to a broad range of careers ranging from Cyber Security to Game design.
+It is also a useful first step to a broad range of careers including Cyber Security, Software Developer, Games Designer, Network Manager, Systems Analyst, Artificial Intelligence, Software testing, web designer.

-The qualification will also provide a good grounding for other subject areas that require logical thinking and analytical skills.
+The qualification will also provide a good grounding for other areas that require logical thinking and analytical skills including healthcare, science and engineering.

-Subject: Drama GCSE Exam Board: (AQA 8261) Coursework: 60% Exam: 40%
+Subject: Drama GCSE Exam Board: (AQA 8261)

+Coursework: 60% Exam: 40%